Last updated: April 1, 2025

 The regulations meet FCTC Art.
 11 in this respect.

-The regulations meet FCTC Art.
-11 with respect to the requirement that warning text be in the principal language of the country.
+The law meets FCTC Art.
+11 with respect to warning text appearing in the principal language of the country.

 A requirement that warnings or messages may not be placed where they may be permanently damaged or concealed when opening the pack